MHirschberger/car-insurance-fraud-detection/README.md

 | ROC AUC  | 0.79  | 0.85  | 0.97  | 0.97  |
 | PR AUC  |  0.15 | 0.28  | 0.67  | 0.69  |

+The results show poorer model performance for Logistic Regression and Random Forest and better model performance for CatBoost and XGBoost Classifier.

 ## Exploratory Data Analysis

 To begin, exploratory data analysis was performed to identify relationships in the data and to ascertain correlations between features and the incidence of fraud.
 Three relationships in particular demonstrated a clear relationship: